George Floyd protests in New York City: Legislation and policy proposals

+Anti-chokehold legislation

 On June 3, Terrence Floyd, George Floyd's brother, spoke with Commissioner Shea by phone.
 Floyd urged Shea to adopt changes in NYPD practices, including supporting a ban on chokeholds and other techniques that involve neck restraint.
 The NYPD has been criticized for its use of chokeholds in the past, including in the fallout over the death of Eric Garner in 2014.
-Though disallowed by police policy, an investigation found several cases and little to no consequences for the officers involved.
+Though disallowed by police policy, an investigation found officers had used them on several occasions and had experienced minimal or no consequences.

 New York City Councilman Rory Lancman first proposed a bill which would criminalize chokeholds in 2014, but it was met with strong criticism from New York's powerful police unions and de Blasio threatened to veto it.
 In the wake of Floyd's murder, de Blasio expressed support as long as there were an exception for life-threatening circumstances.

 On June 6, employees of the Mayor's Office of Criminal Justice issued a statement calling on the mayor to adopt certain strategies for police reform.
-Among them is support for legislation which would criminalize chokeholds.
-According to the Times, the bill "is believed to have a veto-proof majority in the [City] Council".
+Among them was support for legislation which would criminalize chokeholds.
+According to the Times, the bill was "believed to have a veto-proof majority in the [City] Council".

 The New York City Council moved on June 8 to pass the legislation, with a scope went beyond its original ban, covering not just chokeholds but any action which "restricts the flow of air or blood by compressing the windpipe, diaphragm, or the carotid arteries" while making an arrest.
-The New York State Legislature also passed a bill, named in honor of Eric Garner as the "Eric Garner Anti-Chokehold Act".
+The New York State Legislature also passed a bill named the "Eric Garner Anti-Chokehold Act".
 The city law is a misdemeanor charge, whereas the state law is a Class C felony.